mnm678/CSStudyInstruments/bugs/sed_filetype.md

 **Current Stage: Bug Identified**

 Bug discovered when changing file types in an fstat call with rreplay.
-After discovering it, I found that the tool does not work for directories, and usually displays an error.
-I will investigate why the error does not appear when the fstat is changed.
-It is possibly checked earlier, but not checking again could allow for a race condition.
+The program seems to check for character devices and behave differently, but it does not check for a FIFO